anon-blue/anon.blue/README.txt

 oing doing.
 This is like a type writer, since I cannot correct the prveious thin gs that I have written.
 Iw wonder how mayn t...
 I wonder how many people actuall y type here.
 If only thee there were statistics...
-K I plan to destroy the pente gon or is it pentagon, uhfhjkhhvhvzhohioifooifoizhlzjklhzjklgjfzn ndjdkasha
+K I plan to destroy the pente gon or is it pentagon, my spelling has never been perfect. lgjfzn ndjdkasha
                                                                    dajidjaldsj56
 66dlsjljldkwkllkg            ljkkldjhghfinjkjgk bhjjgujkgjhjhyuuiadhjzbjlbk'jdkl
 ljkdsjkaklsjd;ask;l;z nhogihljklJKLchlKJHVHcjkhjhvhKHghskdlghsfnusfyushkfhsohfau